Your Sydney techs lose an hour a day to bad routing, and the off-the-shelf tool schedules like the city has no traffic

 How to choose a developer in Sydney

 Hire a team that treats routing as a real optimization problem and accounts for Sydney traffic, not just straight-line distance.
 Ask how the field app behaves offline and how on-site parts reach accounting.
 A Sydney developer who works with trades and service firms will understand crew logic, time windows, and the jobs-per-day economics.
-Connect the FSM to an inventory management system, accounting, a custom CRM (Customer Relationship Management), and business intelligence dashboards from one team so field work flows into one operational picture.
+Connect the FSM to an inventory management system, accounting, a custom CRM (Customer Relationship Management), and business intelligence (BI) dashboards from one team so field work flows into one operational picture.

 - Traffic-aware routing for Sydney's geography, recovering lost time per tech per day